 Vitamin D (D2, D3)

-Most people are familiar with vitamin D's role in preventing rickets in children and in helping the body absorb calcium from the diet.
+Most people are familiar with vitamin D's role in preventing children's rickets and helping the body absorb calcium from the diet.

-Recently, research has shown that vitamin D is important in protecting the body from a wide range of diseases.
+Recently, research has shown that vitamin D is vital in protecting the body from a wide range of diseases.
 Disorders linked with vitamin D deficiency include:

 Vitamin D is actually a prohormone and not technically a vitamin: a vitamin is defined as a substance that is not made naturally by the body but must be supplied in the diet to maintain life processes.
-But in fact, we make most of our vitamin D by the action of ultraviolet light (sunlight) on the vitamin D originator that is found in our skin.
-We only get very small amounts of vitamin D from our diet, although increasingly it is added to foods eaten by children, in an attempt to prevent rickets in the population
+But in fact, we make most of our vitamin D by the action of ultraviolet light (sunlight) on the vitamin D originator found in our skin.
+We only get very small amounts of vitamin D from our diet, although increasingly, it is added to foods eaten by children in an attempt to prevent rickets in the population.

 Blood levels of insulin 2 hours after a meal are now becoming an important indicator of both diabetes progression and cardiovascular disease risk.
-In non-diabetics, elevated postprandial insulin may be a better marker of cardiovascular disease risk than fasting insulin.
-In individuals with diabetes, postprandial levels become lower as diabetes progresses and beta-cell responsiveness deteriorates, indicating worsening of blood sugar control.
-In nondiabetics, whose pancreatic beta cell function is normal, insulin levels usually return to normal (1-15 μIU/mL) within 2 hours after eating a typical breakfast meal.
-Elevated postprandial insulin levels have been strongly linked with coronary artery disease risk in non-diabetics.
+In nondiabetics, elevated postprandial insulin may be a better marker of cardiovascular disease risk than fasting insulin.
+In individuals with diabetes, postprandial levels become lower as diabetes progresses, and beta-cell responsiveness deteriorates, indicating a worsening of blood sugar control.
+In nondiabetics, whose pancreatic beta-cell function is normal, insulin levels usually return to normal (1-15 μIU/mL) within 2 hours after eating a typical breakfast meal.
+Elevated postprandial insulin levels have been strongly linked with coronary artery disease risk in nondiabetics.

 HDL Cholesterol (HDL): Cholesterol bound to high-density lipoprotein (HDL) in the blood is known as HDL cholesterol.
-A low level of circulating HDL cholesterol is one of the established criteria for the diagnosis of metabolic syndrome and has long been regarded as a powerful predictor of cardiovascular disease in both diabetics and non-diabetics.
+A low level of circulating HDL cholesterol is one of the established criteria for the diagnosis of metabolic syndrome and has long been regarded as a powerful predictor of cardiovascular disease in both diabetics and nondiabetics.
 In a large cohort from the Framingham Study, a high total cholesterol/HDL cholesterol or LDL cholesterol/HDL cholesterol ratio was associated with increased coronary heart disease risk, and a high HDL cholesterol level was associated with reduced risk, in both men and women.
 Currently, the LDL cholesterol/HDL cholesterol ratio is regarded as a reliable tool for the evaluation of cardiovascular disease risk.
-While absolute values of each are still considered by the National Cholesterol Education Program (NCEP) as the optimal diagnostic indicators, the ratios that are currently accepted by doctors and researchers are as follows: total cholesterol:HDL cholesterol ratio – optimally below 4; LDL cholesterol:HDL cholesterol ratio – optimally below 3.
-The current NCEP recommendation to reduce the risk of cardiovascular disease is to maintain an HDL cholesterol level >40 mg/dL in both men and women.Hemoglobin A1c (HbA1c): Hemoglobin A1c (HbA1c) is a glycated form of hemoglobin that results from the binding of hemoglobin in red blood cells to glucose in the bloodstream.
-Once the hemoglobin has bound to glucose, it remains glycated.
-Circulating red blood cells have a lifespan of 120 days, therefore the amount of HbA1c at any time point reflects the average exposure of red blood cells to glucose over the previous 3 months.
-It can therefore indicate impaired glucose tolerance even when occasional fasting plasma glucose measurements are normal.
+While absolute values of each are still considered by the National Cholesterol Education Program (NCEP) as the optimal diagnostic indicators, the ratios that doctors and researchers currently accept are as follows: total cholesterol:HDL cholesterol ratio – optimally below 4; LDL cholesterol:HDL cholesterol ratio – optimally below 3.
+The current NCEP recommendation to reduce the risk of cardiovascular disease is to maintain an HDL cholesterol level >40 mg/dL in both men and women.Hemoglobin A1c (HbA1c): Hemoglobin A1c (HbA1c) is a glycated form of haemoglobin that results from the binding of haemoglobin in red blood cells to glucose in the bloodstream.
+Once the haemoglobin has bound to glucose, it remains glycated.
+Circulating red blood cells have a lifetime of 120 days; therefore, the amount of HbA1c at any time reflects the average exposure of red blood cells to glucose over the previous three months.
+It can consequently indicate impaired glucose tolerance even when occasional fasting plasma glucose measurements are normal.

 In women, controlled by a negative feedback loop involving several ovarian hormones, gonadotropin-releasing hormone (GnRH) is secreted in pulses from the hypothalamus, which stimulates LH production from the pituitary gland.
 In a normal menstrual cycle, a surge of LH production lasting around 48 hours occurs at the end of the follicular phase.
 This sudden burst of LH causes luteinization of the ovarian follicles and triggers ovulation.

-In men, LH acts on the Leydig cells of the testes to stimulate production of testosterone, which is necessary for sexual function as well as spermatogenesis.
-LH levels are useful for the clinical assessment of infertility: low levels in men can result in hypogonadism and insufficient sperm production, while in women LH levels are used to determine the occurrence of ovulation for couples trying to conceive.
-High LH levels are seen in polycystic ovarian syndrome, and in precocious puberty levels are similar to those seen in reproductive age individuals instead of the lower levels normally seen in children.
+In men, LH acts on the Leydig cells of the testes to stimulate the production of testosterone, which is necessary for sexual function and spermatogenesis.
+LH levels are useful for the clinical assessment of infertility: low levels in men can result in hypogonadism and insufficient sperm production, while in women, LH levels are used to determine the occurrence of ovulation for couples trying to conceive.
+High LH levels are seen in polycystic ovarian syndrome, and in precocious puberty, levels are similar to those seen in reproductive age individuals instead of the lower levels normally seen in children.

-LH levels can also be used in the diagnosis of pathologies of the hypothalamus or pituitary.
+LH levels can also be used in diagnosing pathologies of the hypothalamus or pituitary.
 As women enter menopause, LH levels rise as ovarian hormone production declines, reducing the negative feedback effect on GnRH production.
 LH testing can help evaluate a woman's menopausal status.
 Ranges for blood spot LH in premenopausal women (luteal phase) are 0.5—12.8 U/ L, in premenopausal women (follicular phase) 1.6—9.3 U/L, in postmenopausal women 15—64 U/L, and in men 1.0—8.4 U/L